cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 - **Convergence rate for velocity**: The velocity approximation converges with order 2 in the :math:`\boldsymbol{L^2}` norm, provided that :math:`\Omega` is convex.

-The problem of parasite currents for low velocities is also observed.
+However parasite currents for low velocities can appear when using the VEF approach, see [F06]_.

 New Finite element basis
 ------------------------